zeisler/zeisler.github.io/resume/index.md

 Software Developer - [20% Remote]
 {: .company_title }

+* Collaborated with business to create benchmarking algorithms for 401k and other Investments.
 * Increased [automated test](https://github.com/zeisler/active_mocker) speed by 10x compared to normal Rails testing practices.
-* Collaborated with business to create benchmarking algorithms for 401k and other Investments.
 * Provided the business with dynamic documentation for customer specific benchmarking results.
-* Paired with co-workers on features while practicing test-driven-development.
 * Created an image comparison tool to detect unexpected changes to high value PDF reports.
 * Optimized JSON API from seconds to milliseconds by transforming relational data into JSON within PostgreSQL.